Skip to main content

 }

-Where ExampleException is thrown, we also want to find BadRequest, because BadRequest is a child of ExampleException.
-Unlike Semgrep OSS, Semgrep Pro Engine can find BadRequest.
-Since Semgrep Pro Engine uses information from all the files in the directory it scans, it detects BadRequest and finds both thrown exceptions.
+Where ExampleException is thrown, it is also good to find BadRequest, because BadRequest is a child of ExampleException.
+Unlike Semgrep CE, Semgrep can find BadRequest.
+Since Semgrep uses information from all the files in the directory it scans, it detects BadRequest and finds both thrown exceptions.

-If you are following in the cloned Semgrep Pro Engine testing repository, in the docs/class_inheritance directory, try the following commands to test the difference:
+If you are following along with the cloned Semgrep testing repository, in the docs/class_inheritance directory, try the following commands to test the difference:

 semgrep --config pro.yaml .